Find out more about the trustees of ss Great Britain Trust:

 Sam Mullins, BA (Oxon), AMA, FMA, FSA, FRSA

-Sam was co-opted to the Board of Trustees in July 2014.
+Sam was appointed to the Board in June 2015.

 Surrounded by the past as a boy, Sam was always going to be a historian.
 His mother’s family, originally from Bristol, ran Hodges & Son, Exeter engineers, while his father was a Salisbury antique dealer of great judgment and business acumen.
 Working in museums since the late 1970s in Shropshire, Leicestershire, St.Albans and now London, Sam’s career has been founded on an instinct to share his own fascination with the narratives and material from the past with Brunel’s ss Great Britain’s visitors and users.